Zegnat/php-mintoken/README.md

    sqlite3 tokens.db < schema.sql
    ```

-Alternatively, create a SQLite database by your favourite means and use `schema.sql` to create the expected tables.
+   If you prefer, create the SQLite database by your favourite means and use `schema.sql` to create the expected tables.

 3. Define trusted authorization endpoints in the `settings` table of the SQLite database.
 Mintoken will only check codes with these endpoints, and takes the `me` value they return as trusted without further verification.